fieldrndservices/libssh2/README.md

 > cd LabSSH2-C
 ```

 Then, running the following commands based on building a 32-bit or 64-bit version of the DLL.
+The `-DBUILD_TESTING=OFF` skips building the tests, which need the older `libeay` and `ssleay` shared/dynamic libraries.
+The shared library will still be built, but using the `-DBUILD_TESTING=OFF` eliminates a bunch of link errors during building.

 #### 32-bit